Jim’s Story

 Jim Loria

-Jim and Wendy are the proud parents of three daughters: Jaimee (Wausau, WI), Cali (Sioux Falls, SD), and Nikki (Cottage Grove, MN) and are blessed with five lovely grandchildren (Kingsley, Mae, Owen, Sammy, and Charlotte).
+Jim was born in Fort Dodge, Iowa and raised in New Bedford, Massachusetts.
+He and his wife, Wendy, are the proud parents of three daughters - Jaimee (Wausau, WI), Cali (Sioux Falls, SD), and Nikki (Cottage Grove, MN) and are blessed with five lovely grandchildren (Kingsley, Mae, Owen, Sammy, and Charlotte).